ckti-master-wagerr/wagerr/debian/README.md

 Debian
 ====================
 This directory contains files used to package

-    iond, ion-qt, ion-tx, ion-full, ion-dev
+    wagerrd, wagerr-qt, wagerr-tx, wagerr-full, wagerr-dev

 for Debian-based Linux systems.
-If you compile iond/ion-qt yourself, there are some useful files here.
+If you compile wagerrd/wagerr-qt yourself, there are some useful files here.

-## ion: URI support ##
+## wagerr: URI support ##

-ion-qt.desktop  (Gnome / Open Desktop)
+wagerr-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install ion-qt.desktop
+	sudo desktop-file-install wagerr-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your ion-qt binary to `/usr/bin` and the `../../share/pixmaps/ion128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your wagerr-qt binary to `/usr/bin` and the `../../share/pixmaps/wagerr128.png` to `/usr/share/pixmaps`

-ion-qt.protocol (KDE)
+wagerr-qt.protocol (KDE)